We’ve put together some commonly-asked questions to give you more information about Learning Capture and YuJa software.

-If you have a Learning Capture question which you can’t find the answer to, please contact us at firstname.lastname@example.org
+If you have a question which you can’t find the answer to, please raise a ticket.

-Please refer to the list of Learning Capture Rooms for further information on the rooms in scope.
+Please refer to the list of Learning Capture Rooms to see which rooms have capture technology and multiway adapters installed.

-The teaching spaces on the Learning Capture room list have been upgraded with specialist ceiling microphones designed for classroom capture (in a few rooms, these microphones are located on the wall).
+The teaching spaces on the Learning Capture room list have been upgraded with specialist ceiling microphones designed for classroom capture (in a few rooms, these microphones are located on the wall or are lapel mics).

 You will also be able to access the YuJa software on the tech table PCs in these rooms.
-It is this software which will enable you to make your recordings.
+This software enables you to make your recordings.

 Please note that cameras have not been installed in classrooms as part of the Learning Capture project.

-- Support articles on our YuJa Help Page to guide you through recording and publishing videos.
+- Support articles are available on TEL's YuJa Help Page to guide you through recording and publishing videos.